AlynxZhou/flipclock/README.md

 3. `./flipclock -f ../dists/flipclock.ttf`
 4. If you want to install this to your system, it is suggested to build with `mkdir build && cd build && meson setup --prefix=/usr --buildtype=release . .. && meson compile && sudo meson install`.

-## Windows

-### Prebuilt

-Just download file with `win` in its name from [lastest release page](https://github.com/AlynxZhou/flipclock/releases/latest), extract it and right click `flipclock.scr` to install it as a screensaver.

-### From Source
+### Windows

 **NOTICE**: I saw a windows user says "This program has dlls in its folder so it's not simple!" and I got angry.
-This user knows nothing about compiling, linking and loading.
-It might be not so easy for some windows users to understand how complicated building static libraries is and what dynamically libraries are.
+Anyone who knows something about compiling, linking and loading won't complain.
+It might be quite hard for some Windows users to understand how complicated building static libraries is and what dynamically libraries are.
 Windows is a horrible platform for developers: no package manager for easy distribution, slowly visual studio, complicated tool chains.
 But thanks to Meson which handles all dirty things for me, it's SDL2 wrap works now and I managed to tweak it to build a static linked program automatically if no pre-built dependency found.

 #### With Meson (Recommended)